-- Biochemistry (4).
-Prereq: CHE 111-112, 113-114, 211-212. - An introductory course in biochemistry including the chemistry of proteins, lipids, and carbohydrates as well as the topics of enzymology, metabolism, and endocrine control of mechanisms.
-(Lecture 3) (Fall only) - 431-432 Special Problems in Chemistry (1 or 2, 1 or 2).
+- 431-432 Special Problems in Chemistry (1 or 2, 1 or 2).
 Prereq: Advanced standing in chemistry and consent of the instructor.
-A course designed for individual advanced students that involves a library search and laboratory investigation of a topic or topics of current interest. - 441-442 Seminar (1-1).
+A course designed for individual advanced students that involves a combination of independent library-and internet research, lectures, and laboratory investigations of a topic or topics of current interest. (offered as needed) - 441-442 Chemistry Seminar (1-1).
 Prereq: Senior standing.

-The senior chemistry major will research a topic of his particular interest and present it before a group of his or her peers.
+The senior chemistry major will research a topic of assigned or particular interest and present it before a group of peers.
+Emphasis is placed on the primary chemical literature and how to successfully present.
+(441, fall only and 442, spring only)